adrianyorke/forbiddenplanet/README.md

 intelligent processing decisions based on Teradata Database state, DataStage state and File System state.
 ### 8.3 Smart Data Loader
 We needed a utility that could be used to load data more intelligently than simply running dumb shell scripts.
-Shell scripts are fine for simple cases, where everything is perfect but this is rare.
+Shell scripts are fine for simple cases, where everything is perfect but that is rare.
 If we are loading 1000 files at the weekend or overnight when no human is monitoring, we did not want the data loading process to fail if the network was briefly unavailable.

 The basic building blocks for Smart Data Loader include:
-* Teradata Database (Robot Framework library already developed internally)
+* Teradata Database Lib (Robot Framework library already developed internally)
-* DataStage (new Robot Framework library)
+* DataStage Lib (DataStage Robot Framework library developed internally)
-* File System (basic keywords already available via [OperatingSystem](http://robotframework.org/robotframework/latest/libraries/OperatingSystem.html) Standard library)
+* File System Lib (basic keywords already available via [OperatingSystem](http://robotframework.org/robotframework/latest/libraries/OperatingSystem.html) Standard library)

-In order to load data automatically and smartly into the data warehouse we required a number of additional keywords to automate state checks and state transitions in the database as the load process progresses.
+In order to load data automatically (and in a smart manner) into the data warehouse we required a number of additional keywords to automate state checks and state transitions in the database as the load process progresses.
 These higher-level keywords were implemented using a resource file built on top of Teradata Database Library:
 * `Reset Business Date`